FindestBV/universe3/CONTRIBUTING.md

 ### Available commands

-- `yarn develop` Develop the project.
+- `pnpm develop` Develop the project.
-- `yarn clean` Clean the project (remove dist & node_modules).
+- `pnpm clean` Clean the project (remove dist & node_modules).
-- `yarn build` Build the project.
+- `pnpm build` Build the project.
-- `yarn lint` Check the codebase for lint errors.
+- `pnpm lint` Check the codebase for lint errors.
-- `yarn format` Automatically fix lint errors.
+- `pnpm format` Automatically fix lint errors.
-- `yarn prettier:check` Check the codebase for pretty-ness.
+- `pnpm prettier:check` Check the codebase for pretty-ness.
-- `yarn prettier:write` Fix any prettier issues.
+- `pnpm prettier:write` Fix any prettier issues.
-- `yarn test:ts`: Run the TypeScript tests.
+- `pnpm test:ts`: Run the TypeScript tests.
-- `yarn test:unit` Run the design system tests.
+- `pnpm test:unit` Run the design system tests.

 ## Linking the design system

 We recommend you use [`yalc`](https://github.com/wclr/yalc).
-If you're working in a monorepo setup (e.g. the Findest monorepo), then ensure you use the `--pure` option and follow the [advanced guide](https://github.com/wclr/yalc#use-with-yarnpnpm-workspaces).
-This works a lot better than `yarn link`.
+If you're working in a monorepo setup (e.g. the Findest monorepo), then ensure you use the `--pure` option and follow the [advanced guide](https://github.com/wclr/yalc#use-with-pnpmpnpm-workspaces).
+This works a lot better than `pnpm link`.

 ### Example steps